IndustryNav: Exploring Spatial Reasoning of Embodied Agents in Dynamic Industrial Navigation: Experiment

 \subsection{Ablation Study}

-To evaluate the effectiveness of action-state histories and the necessity of the top-down view map, we present the ablation studies on three closed-source VLLMs, \ie, Claude-Sonnet-4.5, Gemini-2.5-flash, and GPT-5-mini.
+To evaluate the complexity of dynamics, the effectiveness of action-state memory and the necessity of the top-down view map, we present the ablation studies on three VLLMs, \ie, Claude-Sonnet-4.5, Gemini-2.5-flash, and GPT-5-mini.
 Additional results are provided in the Appendix.

+\textbf{Complexity of dynamics}.
+To illustrate the complexity of dynamics, we compare both dynamic and static warehouse settings in Fig. \ref{fig:dynamic_ablation}.
+From the results, we can see that the Success Ratio for three agents is lower in dynamic environment, which demonstrates the presence of moving obstacles (like moving forklifts or walking workers) introduces complexity and uncertainty the embodied agents struggle to handle, leading to higher failure rates.
+Moreover, it can also be observed that the the Warning Ratio is higher in the dynamic environment for all agents, especially for GPT-5-mini.

+One possible reason is the agent fail to anticipate or react quickly to the changing positions of dynamic agents.
+Furthermore, the results also suggest that the agent tends to find better path in static environment with much lower Average Steps, since agents are dealing with dynamic obstacles which requires more micro-corrections, and detours, leading to longer completion times compared to the straightforward static path.

-\textbf{Effectiveness of Action-State Histories.} We remove action-state histories to assess their impact in \cref{fig:history_ablation}.
-These histories provide temporal context that helps the agent detect repeated failures, leading to improved navigation success.
+\textbf{Effectiveness of Action-State memory.} We remove action-state memory to assess its impact in \cref{fig:history_ablation}.
+This memory provide temporal context that helps the agent detect repeated failures, leading to improved navigation success.
 Without this, the agent is more prone to making short-sighted decisions and repeating ineffective actions, leading to lower success and less stable trajectories.
 Results in \cref{fig:history_ablation} demonstrate its effectiveness in increasing the success ratio and avoiding collisions.

 \textbf{Necessity of the Top-Down View Map.} Although global odometry provides precise information about the target’s relative position, it lacks obstacle layout information, which is essential for global planning.
 To assess whether additional spatial context is beneficial, we augment the pipeline with a top-down view map, as shown in \cref{fig:global_ablation}.
 The results indicate that incorporating the top-down map does not improve task success or reduce warning ratios, except for a modest gain in GPT-5-mini’s success rate.
 We attribute this to VLLMs’ limited ability to interpret top-down maps and the additional noise such representations introduce compared to clean odometry signals.
 Thus, we rely solely on global odometry to provide global information.